neozenith/owlet/README.md

  - All data concepts should have an automatic HTML form to submit data one entry at a time.
  - All data concepts should have a drag and drop file upload for mass data entry

+Storage:

  - Research data storage options:
    - Python Lambda + S3 + Parquet with PyArrow?
    - Create API handlers to GET/POST data to/from parquet

+Misc:
  - What would a developer portal look like for direct API access?
  - Generate Swagger docs for API and publish under the /api/docs route.